RookieTmt/isProjAAT/README.md

 ---

 # 🔍 What We Understood from the Problem Statement:
 Lost and Found counters are not efficient in daily life, due to being very small scale, having poor networking, reach and items in the first place.
 However a lot of valuable items end up lost, and to make Lost and Found counters fulfill their purpose, an Online Lost and Found Platform can be a huge improvement to the whole idea, with Images, Descriptions, Locations, Time being listed, helping people find lost items.
-The point being gettting all the scattered information about lost items onto one highly accessible platform.
+The point being getting all the scattered information about lost items onto one highly accessible platform.

 # 🛠 Our Approach / How We Plan to Solve It:
 Have 3 main pages/portals: